Lam Nguyen

-Lam M. Nguyen (Vietnamese: Nguyễn Minh Lâm, born October 22, 1986) is a Vietnamese-American computer scientist and applied mathematician known for his contributions to optimization algorithms for machine learning and notable for proposing and developing the SARAH stochastic recursive gradient method.
+Lam M. Nguyen (or Lam Nguyen; Vietnamese: Nguyễn Minh Lâm, born October 22, 1986) is a Vietnamese-American computer scientist and applied mathematician known for his contributions to optimization algorithms for machine learning and notable for proposing and developing the SARAH stochastic recursive gradient method.
 He is a Research Scientist at the IBM Research, Thomas J. Watson Research Center, New York, USA, where his research focuses on the intersection of optimization and machine learning.
 He is an INFORMS Senior member and a member of the Beta Gamma Sigma honor society, one of the highest honors a business student can receive.

 Education and career

-Nguyen earned a Bachelor of Science degree in Applied Mathematics and Computer Science from Lomonosov Moscow State University (2008), an M.B.A. from McNeese State University (2013), and a Ph.D. in Industrial and Systems Engineering from Lehigh University (2018).
+Nguyen earned a Bachelor of Science degree in Applied Mathematics and Computer Science from Lomonosov Moscow State University (2008) under the supervision of Vladimir Dmitriev, an M.B.A. from McNeese State University (2013), and a Ph.D. in Industrial and Systems Engineering from Lehigh University (2018).
 His dissertation, A Service System with On-Demand Agents, Stochastic Gradient Algorithms and the SARAH Algorithm, received the university's Elizabeth V. Stout Dissertation Award.
 His doctoral advisor was Katya Scheinberg.

 He joined IBM Research in 2018 as a Research Scientist.
 Since 2020, Nguyen has been a Principal Investigator at the MIT-IBM Watson AI Lab, leading projects on safe and interpretable learning for time-series data.
 He was appointed Adjunct Faculty at Lehigh University in 2024.

 Research and contributions

 Nguyen's research centers on optimization methods for machine learning and stochastic optimization.
 He is recognized as the lead inventor of the SARAH (Stochastic Recursive Gradient) algorithm, introduced at ICML 2017, which has influenced a wide class of variance-reduced optimization methods.
+The SARAH algorithm has been included in graduate-level courses on stochastic optimization and machine learning at several research universities, including Princeton University and EPFL, where it is presented as a representative variance-reduction method in modern optimization curricula.

 He is the co-editor of the book Federated Learning: Theory and Practice (Elsevier, 2024), which provides a unified treatment of the theoretical and practical aspects of federated learning.